 Is a Tiny House the Big Solution for Your Retirement Plan?

 The tiny house movement may seem like a young millennial sort of thing, but it might just be an ideal solution for your retirement.
 That’s what a growing number of bloggers and retirement commentators seem to be noticing.
 In fact, tiny house experts estimate that about 40 percent of tiny houses are inhabited by older adults.

-According to the U.S. Census Bureau, the typical American home has been getting bigger and bigger.
+According to the U.S. Census Bureau, the typical new American home has been getting bigger and bigger.
 In 1973, the nationwide average house size was 1,660 square feet.
-In 2013, the average size had grown to 2,261 square feet.
+In 2020, the average size has grown to 2,261 square feet.
 (And, Zillow says the median size of all single-family homes is 1,600–1,650 square feet.)

 Tiny houses are much much smaller than these averages.
 Tiny houses are not just small suburban bungalows as compared to McMansions.
-Tiny means very small – much smaller than average.
+Tiny means very small.
 In fact, some tiny homes are no larger than 100 square feet.
-That’s about the size of an average house’s master bathroom.
+That’s about the size of an average house’s bathroom.

 If you’re stuck thinking about how difficult it would be to live in your bathroom, step outside of that for just a moment.
 A tiny home doesn’t have to be that small.
-Many are closer to 400 or 500 square feet.
+Many are closer to 400–500 square feet.
 However, that’s still less than a quarter the size of a typical American home.